About Us

 I enjoy working with ages from 2 years old and up that include Child & Adolescent Development, Veterans, Couples, and the elderly.
 I will collaborate with you, as well as utilize evidence-based approaches such as CBT, mindfulness, EMDR, and solution focused therapy.
 I aim to support you in gaining insights, strategies and patterns that bring a client grounding, stability, happiness, new beginnings, and peace.

-Katie Sweeney, OTR/L
+Katie Sweney, OTR/L

 PILLAGER